ENCCS/gpu-programming/content/13-examples.rst

       Iterations took 1.197 seconds.
       $

-   Changing number of default OpenMP threads is somewhat tricky to do interactively, so OpenMP-CPU "scaling" tests are done via provided batch script
-   (make sure there is no running interactive allocation at the time):
+   Changing number of default OpenMP threads is somewhat tricky to do interactively, so OpenMP-CPU "scaling" tests are done via provided batch script (make sure (f. e.f, using `squeue --me`) that there is no currently running interactive allocation):

    .. code-block:: console